arrow_back Back to Blog

 Creating the Glass Effect

-Here's the CSS code to create a basic glassmorphism effect:
+Here's the minimal CSS recipe to create a clean glassmorphism card:

 .glass-card {